-Subsequent to the end of the Reporting Period, on 28 April 2021, the shareholders of the Company approved an ordinary resolution to consolidate the share of the Company on the basis that every five issued and unissued then-existing shares of HK\$0.025 each in the share capital of the Company into one consolidated share of HK\$0.125 each with the Company's authorised shares consolidated from 4,000,000,000 shares to 800,000,000 consolidated shares.
+On 28 April 2021, the shareholders of the Company approved an ordinary resolution to consolidate the share of the Company on the basis that every five issued and unissued then-existing shares of HK\$0.025 each in the share capital of the Company into one consolidated share of HK\$0.125 each with the Company's authorised shares consolidated from 4,000,000,000 shares to 800,000,000 consolidated shares.
 The share consolidation became effective on 28 April 2021.